“We Just Want to Be There” they said.

 You know the ones.
 The bride standing in perfect light, in the window?
 In real life noone ever gets dressed in the window.
 It would be wierd right?
 The getting ready room is full of

-Someone handing over deodorant with one hand and champagne with the other.
-It’s noisy, slightly chaotic, usually hilarious.
+someone handing over deodorant with one hand and champagne with the other.
+It’s noisy, chaotic, hilarious.
 Or quiet with you Mom or sister or best friend.

 “Our wedding’s not a performance.”